Aniruddh-0701/Python_Programming_Notes/Installing_and_Using_Python.md

 ## Downloading and Installing Python
-The official python software (Interperter and IDLE) available at the official site: https://www.python.org
+The official python software (Interperter and IDLE) available at [the official site](https://www.python.org)

 For windows 32-bit: Click on Download option in the Downloads Menu

-For Windows 64-bit, MacOS and Linux/Unix, visit: https://www.python.org/downloads/

 ****